-- 1. A dentist may make an agreement with individuals or organizations to provide care if the agreement does not permit or compel practices in violation of this Code. - 2.
+- A dentist may make an agreement with individuals or organizations to provide care if the agreement does not permit or compel practices in violation of this Code. - 2.
 A dentist shall not participate in a dental practice (individual or corporation) owned or operated by a non-dentist. - 3.
 A dentist who owns a practice may delegate the business management matters to a non-dentist.
 However, for the purposes of this Code, the dentist owner maintains responsibility for the ethical business conduct of the dental practice. - 4.
-It is unethical to use the word "center" in the name of a dental practice if the practice is not a facility qualified under Article 28 of the New York State Public Health Law in accordance with the regulations of the New York State Commissioner of Health. - 5-C. Announcement of Specialization and Limitations of Practice.
+It is unethical to use the word "center" in the name of a dental practice if the practice is not a facility qualified under Article 28 of the New York State Public Health Law in accordance with the regulations of the New York State Commissioner of Health.

+5-C. Announcement of Specialization and Limitations of Practice.
 This section and Section IV are designed to help the public make an informed selection between the practitioner who has completed an accredited program beyond the dental degree and a practitioner who has not completed such a program.
 The special areas of dental practice approved for ethical specialty announcement and limitation of practice are those recognized by the New York State Board of Regents.

-Dentists who choose to announce specialization should use "specialist in" or "practice limited to" the announced special area(s) of dental practice, provided at the time of the announcement such dentists have met in each approved specialty for which they announce the existing educational requirements and standards set forth by the Board of Regents, and the Department of Education of the State of New York.
+Dentists who choose to announce specialization should use "specialist in" or "practice limited to" the announced special area(s) of dental practice, provided at the time of the announcement such dentists have met in each approved specialty for which they announce the existing educational requirements and standards set forth by the Board of Regents and the Department of Education of the State of New York.

-A qualified specialist shall not represent other dentists working in her/his office as specialists unless they too satisfy the requirements for such specialty.
-It is the respon-sibility of specialists to avoid creating the impression that general practitioners associated with them are specialists.
+A qualified specialist shall not represent other dentists working in the office as specialists unless they too satisfy the requirements for such specialty.
+It is the responsibility of specialists to avoid creating the impression that general practitioners associated with them are specialists.

-- 1. A dentist who indicates that she/he specializes in any field not recognized as a specialty by the Board of Regents of the State of New York is engaged in unethical conduct. - 5-D. General Practitioner Announcement of Services.
+- A dentist who indicates that the dentist specializes in any field not recognized as a specialty by the Board of Regents of the State of New York is engaged in unethical conduct. - 5-D. General Practitioner Announcement of Services.
 General dentists may announce the availability of services so long as they avoid communications that express specialization, and are within the scope of dental practice.
 General dentists shall also state that the services are being provided by general dentists.

-1. General dentists may announce the availability of services within the scope of dental practice.
-They shall state that these services are provided by a general dentist.
 5-E. Use of Specialty-Related Terms.
-A dentist who has been certified in a New York State Board of Regents approved specialty may use the title "Diplomate of the American Board of \\\\\\," as well as "Specialist in \\\\\\," or "Practice limited to \\\\\\" on her/his cards, letterhead, signs or announcements.
+Dentists who have been certified in a New York State Board of Regents approved specialty may use the title "Diplomate of the American Board of ," as well as "Specialist in ," or "Practice limited to " on their cards, letterhead, signs or announcements.